-The contractor will follow the reporting system for environmental management measures and environmental management indicators as given in Table 6.4.
+70. The contractor will follow the reporting system for environmental management measures and environmental management indicators as given in Table 6.4.
 The Contractor will report to the PIU on the progress and status of the implementation of environmental management measures as per the EMP.
 EMP implementation report will comprise photographic evidences (with date, time and geo reference) for implemented mitigation measures, monitoring reports, etc.

-S.No Item Stage Contractor PIU

-Implementation& Supervise /Field

-Reporting to PIU Compliance

-Monitoring

-1. Identification of Construction One Time One Time

-disposal location for

-demolition wastes

-trom existing

-buildings

-2. Monthly EMP Construction Monthly Monthly

-Implementation

-Report

-3. Pollution Monitoring Construction Six Monthly Six Monthly

-4. Cleaning and On completion One Time One Time

-Restoration of construction

-of buildings
+S.No Item Stage Contractor PIU Implementation& Reporting to PIU • 1.
+Identification of disposal location for demolition wastes from existing buildings Construction One Time One Time 2.
+Monthly EMP Implementation Report Construction Monthly Monthly 3.
+Pollution Monitoring Construction Six Monthly Six Monthly 4.
+Cleaning and Restoration On completion of construction of buildings One Time One Time property of the public or others resulting from pollution, noise or other causes arising as a consequence of his methods of operation